-God has not changed one bit since He had the words penned in Lev.
+God has not changed since He had the words penned in Lev.
 20:7.
-No matter how those around us are living and believing, a Christian is always to live as godly a life as he can.
+No matter how those around us are living and believing, a Christian is always to live as godly as he can.

 We are on God's winning side, and we are to live like it.
-We are not to live like the losing, ungodly side.
+We are not to live like the ungodly.

 When a Christian lives the way God commands, the ungodly will separate from him.
 Godly living convicts the ungodly, and rather than change their way of living, they often will alienate themselves from the source of their "feeling guilty."
-So many Christians that do not live a separated life never make any difference to those around them, as their lifestyle is not a godly example.
+Many Christians that do not live a separated life never make any difference to those around them, as their lifestyle is not a godly example.
 "Blessed are ye, when men shall hate you, and when they shall separate you from their company, and shall reproach you, and cast out your name as evil, for the Son of man's sake."
 Luke 6:22

 The majority of Christians fail in the area of separation.
-Most often, they will not separate themselves from the things of this world, and separate themselves unto God.
+Most often, they will not separate themselves from the things of this world and separate themselves unto God.
 They want the comfort of knowing they will go to Heaven, but their sincerity is lacking.

-They will not separate from the places they should not be.
-They act and think like the ungodly.
-They want to dress like and look like the world.
+Most will not separate from the places they should not be.
+They also act, think, dress, and look like the ungodly.
 Their desire is to fit in like everyone else.

-If the fad returns to have short skirts, many Christians are quickly in the store to make sure they look just like everyone else.
-If the fashion of long hair returns for men, they are the first ones to drive past the barbershop and find something to tie their hair back.
-Too often Christians are more interested in fitting in with the world than they are with fitting in with God and letting Him make them as holy as He can.
+If the fad returns to have short skirts, many Christians will quickly be in the store to make sure they look like everyone else.
+When the fashion of long hair returns for men, they are the first to drive past the barbershop and find something to tie their hair back.
+Too often, Christians are more interested in fitting in with the world than they are fitting in with God and letting Him make them as holy as He can.

 It would be more helpful for Christians if they had the attitude, "I'm a Christian.
-If the Bible shows me to do something, without question I will do it.
+If the Bible shows me to do something, I will do it without question.
 If the world thinks I am peculiar, then that is their problem.
-As for me, and my house, I will separate from the world and its many questionable behaviors, and I will look, act, talk, and behave like the Bible says a Christian should."
+As for me and my house, I will separate from the world and its many questionable behaviors.
+I will look, act, talk, and behave like the Bible says a Christian should."

 We should not strive to fit in and appear like everyone else.
-Remember when your Mom would say to you, "If your friends jumped off a bridge would you do it?"
-We did not like her admonishment, but too many are doing that spiritually; we are doing what everyone around us in doing.
-Too many are following the world, rather than leading the world by a Christ-like example.
+Remember when your mother said to you, "If your friends jumped off a bridge, would you do it?"
+We did not like her admonishment, but too many are doing that spiritually; we are doing what everyone around us is doing.
+Too many are following the world rather than leading the world by a Christ-like example.

-The question, or place of confusion for many is, "Well, what is it I should be separated from?
-What are the ungodly, works of wickedness I am to keep away from?"
+The question or place of confusion for many is, "Well, what is it I should be separated from?
+What are the ungodly works of wickedness I am to keep away from?"

 Reading the Bible will reveal the main source of what should be avoided - sin.
 There are more sins than those found in the Ten Commandments (Ex.
 20).
 One man counted over 600 sins.
-One will often not know what he should keep away from, if he does not read in the Bible and learn what they are.
+One will not know what he should keep away from if he does not read the Bible and learn what they are.